 What to do:

-Staple the planets and their names in place.
-Attach the space shuttles or rockets in the empty space between earth and the planets.
+- Staple the planets and their names in place.
+Staple or glue the space shuttles or rockets in the empty space between earth and the planets.
 I used some of the pointing fingers to emphasize the names of the planets.